JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 - O(2ⁿ) - exponential time; amount of time doubles as n increased, slower than polynomial
 - O(n!) - factorial time; just don't, traveling salesman brute force solution... and bogosort

 To find the time complexity of an algorithm, check the time complexity of each loop and and count how many operations are made (how many lines of code are roughly executed).
 Then take the highest degree of this function and omit any constants.
-If you found there to be a total of f(n) = ½n(n+1) loops, then the big O notation would be O(n²).
+If you found there to be a total of f(n) = ½n(n+1) operations, then the big O notation would be O(n²).

 Space complexity?
 Don't worry about it.
 Considers auxiliary (temporary) space and any additional inputs the algorithm takes.